Yemi Alade: 2023-2025: AFCON, Mamapiano, Rebel Queen and Grammy nomination

 On 13 October 2023, Alade was featured alongside Magic System and Mohamed Ramadan on a soundtrack "Akwaba" which was to be used as the official 2023 AFCON theme song.
 "Akwaba" is a word which means "Welcome" in a native Ivorian language of Baoulé.

-Later in the year, Alade released an extended play infused in Amapiano which she titled Mamapiano.
-A four tracks EP which also features Ajebo Hustlers in one of the tracks.
+Later in 2023, Alade released Mamapiano, a four track Amapiano influenced EP featuring Ajebo Hustlers.

 On 14 January 2024, Yemi Alade alongside other featured artistes performed the song "Akwaba" for the 2023 African Cup of Nations opening held in Stade Olympique Alessane Ouattara in Abidjan, Côte d'Ivoire.
 Alade received generally positive reviews and accolades for her outstanding performance during the opening ceremony.

 On 8 November 2024, Alade was announced as a nominee of the 67th Annual Grammy Awards.
 She earned this nomination for her song "Tomorrow" on the category for Best African Music Performance.
 According to the recording academy, Alade asserts unflappable confidence and self-belief in the amapiano track from her Rebel Queen album.

 In April 2025 it was revealed that she sang the opening song, entitled "You Are," for the animated series, Iyanu, which she aimed to keep authentic to "Nigerian culture and Yoruba mythology," with her song described as a "soaring anthem of identity" which echoed the "power of African storytelling through music."